collective/collective.formcriteria/collective/formcriteria/README.txt

 collective.formcriteria
 =======================

-This package provides extends the Products.ATContentTypes.criteria types to create a search forms.
+This package extends the Products.ATContentTypes.criteria types to create a search forms.
 If any of the criterion fields are selected in the criterion's "Form Fields" field, then those fields will be rendered on the search form.

 A new "Search Form" display layout is provided that renders the search form fully expanded and the collection body text but no results.
 When